The Search Part 1: Find & Track Listings

 A simple plan:

-Create your tracker and add your first 3 fields (address, deadline, next action)
+• Tracker setup: Create your tracker and add your first three fields: address, deadline, and next action.

-Start a buyer folder and label it clearly
+• Buyer folder: Start a buyer folder and label it clearly.

-Pick one day per week to update documents and review your tracker
+• Schedule: Pick one day per week to update documents and review your tracker.

 Choose the next move that fits you.